Implementation of Continuous-Variable Quantum Key Distribution with Composable and One-Sided-Device-Independent Security Against Coherent Attacks: Methods

 (iv) After each block has been corrected, a confirmation step establishes the correctness of the protocol using a family $H$ of (almost) two-universal hash functions with $\text{Prob}_{h\in_R H}(h(x_1)=h(x_2))\le \epsilon_c$ for all $x_1\ne x_2$.
 For each block Alice chooses a hash function $h$ randomly from $H$ and communicates her choice to Bob.
 Alice and Bob apply this hash function to their blocks $X_A^{(\ell)}$ and $\tilde{X}_A^{(\ell)}$ and exchange the results.
 If their results agree the probability that Alice's and Bob's blocks are different is bounded from above by $\epsilon_c$.
 If their results disagree their blocks are definitely different, and they discard them.

 (v) Finally, Alice and Bob feed the sequence of all confirmed blocks into the privacy amplification module.
-Given the accumulated leakage $\ell_{\text{LK}}$ in bits from the previous protocol steps the secure key length is calculated according to Ref~\citenum{Furrer2012} as
+Given the accumulated leakage $\ell_{\text{LK}}$ in bits from the previous protocol steps the secure key length $\ell$ is calculated according to equation~\eqref{keyrate}.

-where $c(\delta)\approx \delta^2/(2\pi)$ and $\gamma$ is a bound on the correlation between Alice and Bob depending on the previously agreed average distance threshold $d_\text{pe}^0$ and statistical fluctuations $\mu$.
 Alice chooses a hash function randomly from a two-universal hash family and communicates her choice to Bob.
-Then Alice and Bob both apply this hash function to the reconciled blocks and obtain the $\epsilon$-secure key $K_{sec}$.
+Then Alice and Bob both apply this hash function to the reconciled blocks and obtain the $\epsilon$-secure key $K_\text{sec}$.

+\paragraph{\textbf{Acknowledgements}} This research was supported by the Deutsche Forschungsgemeinschaft (projects SCHN 757/5-1 and WE 1240/20-1), the Centre for Quantum Engineering and Space-Time Research (QUEST) and the Vienna Science and Technology Fund (WWTF) (project ICT10-067).
+TG and VH thank the IMPRS on Gravitational Wave Astronomy for support.
+TG also acknowledges support from the H.C.\ Ørsted postdoctoral programme.
+FF acknowledges support from Japan Society for the Promotion of Science (JSPS) by KAKENHI grant No. 24-02793.
+CP would like to thank Gottfried Lechner for very helpful conversations.
+RFW acknowledges support from the European network SIQS.

+\paragraph{\textbf{Author Contributions}} TG and VH built the experimental setup with theory support from JD, FF and TF under supervision of RFW and RS.
+FF extended the security proof.
+JD, FF and CP developed the error reconciliation protocol and CP implemented and optimized it.
+TG and VH performed the experiment and TG analyzed the data with help from CP.
+TG, FF, CP and RS wrote the manuscript with contributions from all authors.